zhanxw/rvtests/README.md

 * Does rvtests support binary traits of related-individuals?

+Yes for meta-anlaysis models and no for most other models.
-Yes and no. Proper analyses of related-individual are supported in meta-analysis model as described in section (#meta-analysis-models).
+Proper analyses of related-individual are supported in meta-analysis model.
+You can refer to section #meta-analysis-tests.
-In many other association models, supporting binary traits for related individuals is complex and we have not found good solutions.
+For many other association models, we notice that supporting binary traits for related individuals is complex and at current stage we have not found good solutions.

 * Can you provide a list of command line options?